| +Home | Museum | Wanted | Specs | Previous | Next |

 and chaining to occur from the tape drive.
 These operations were not

-terribly fast, as the data transfer rate to/from the tape drive was
+terribly fast, as the data transfer rate to/from the tape drive is

 only about 650 bytes per second.